jonathanyeh0723/OpenVINO_People_Counter_App/README.md

 ```

 ## Build
-1. First, clone this repository to desired location:
+**1. First, clone this repository to desired location:**
 ```
 git clone https://github.com/jonathanyeh0723/OpenVINO_People_Counter_App
 ```
-2. Source the OpenVINO environment
+**2. Source the OpenVINO environment**
 ```
 source /opt/intel/openvino/bin/setupvars.sh
 ```
      We should be able to see the following returned, if it is successful:
 ```
 [setupvars.sh] OpenVINO environment initialized
 ```